 Sclerotherapy, or ‘injection therapy’, is the most common vein treatment for spider and varicose veins on the legs.
 The treatment is performed by injecting a mild chemical solution directly into the spider veins on the legs or other area.
 The solution irritates the vessel walls, causing them to collapse.
 Over time, natural processes in the skin absorb the vein and blood is diverted to a healthy vein, maintaining proper circulation through the healthy blood vessel network in the area.

 Typically, a touch up sclerotherapy session is necessary to retreat some vessels and to ensure that none were missed the first time.
 The touch up session usually takes place a few weeks after the first treatment.
-Some patients may require additional treatments, depending upon the number of … continue readingRead more about Vein Treatments in our Learn section>
+Some patients may require additional treatments, depending upon the number of veins treated, healing time and level of cosmetic improvement desired.
+During a sclerotherapy treatment session, multiple injections are necessary to perform the procedure.
+Patients describe the … continue readingRead more about Vein Treatments in our Learn section>